 Health Services Division

-The Department of Professional Standards is responsible for investigating all medically related offender grievances at the second step of the grievance process.
-Complaints from third parties concerning medical services are investigated by the department's Patient Liaison Program.
-In addition, the nurses and investigators perform the Sick Call Request Verification Audits.
+The Office of Professional Standards (OPS) is responsible for investigating all medically related offender grievances at the second step of the grievance process.
+Complaints from third parties concerning medical services are investigated by the OPS Patient Liaison Program staff.
+In addition, the OPS staff perform the Sick Call Request Verification Audits to ensure sick calls have been handled appropriately by unit staff.
+The OPS staff are responsible for answering telephone calls for the Family Hotline and directing the concern to the appropriate discipline for review.